A Gaussian estimate for the heat kernel on differential forms and application to the Riesz transform: Introduction and statements of the results

 Assume also that the negative part of the Ricci curvature is in $L^{\frac{n}{2}-\varepsilon}\cap L^\infty$ for some $\varepsilon>0$.
 Then the Riesz transform on $M$ is bounded on $L^p$, for all $1<p<n$.

-\end{thm} The strategy of the proof is a perturbation argument.
-First, we know from our hypotheses and \cite{Coulhon-Duong2} that the Riesz transform on $M$ is bounded on $L^p$ for all $1<p\leq 2$.
-From the proof of Theorem (\ref{Riesz 1<p<infty}), there is a constant $\eta$ such that if
+\end{thm} The strategy of the proof is a perturbation argument, using the Gaussian estimate proved in Theorem \ref{gaussian estimate}: first, we know from our hypotheses and \cite{Coulhon-Duong2} that the Riesz transform on $M$ is bounded on $L^p$ for all $1<p\leq 2$.
+From the proof of Theorem \ref{Riesz 1<p<infty}, there is a constant $\eta$ such that if